DrDBanner/startstreams/README.md

 To get started, follow these steps:

 1. Open Terminal by pressing **[CMD] + [Space]**, typing "Terminal", and hitting **[ENTER]**.
-2. Copy and paste the following command into the terminal:
+2. Copy and paste the following command into the terminal for installation and for updating the script to the latest version:

    ```bash
    curl -O https://raw.githubusercontent.com/DrDBanner/startstreams/refs/heads/main/startstreams.sh && chmod +x startstreams.sh